 It is not just this number that the old Puranas have been right about.
 The Puranas say that the creation and destruction of the universe occur in the cycle of 8.64 billion years, which is also close to what today’s science has estimated.

-If you ask rationalists, they will say that the numbers are only coincidence.
+If you ask rationalists, they will say that the numbers are only coincidences.
 But the significance of these numbers cannot be ignored.
 One must carefully look at the old manuscripts of Sayana’s words.

 Others would argue that conscious acting on itself can find universal knowledge.
-By examining biological cycles, they can predict the periods of sun and moon, according to them.
+By examining biological cycles, they can predict the periods of the sun and moon according to them.
 So, they also claim that it is also possible to know about other universal truths in the same way.

-Ancient texts also speak a lot about modern technologies like embryo transplants, multiple births from the same fetus, space travel, time dilation, weapons that can destroy the entire world.
+Ancient texts also talk about modern technologies like embryo transplants, multiple births from the same fetus, space travel, time dilation, and weapons that can destroy the entire world.
 People label it as ancient science fiction, but it is the reality today.